ittner/newslinkrss/README.md

 ### The first example, revisited

-Now that we have a few extra tricks on our sleeves we can check back that very first example and fix some of its limitations:
+Now that we have a few extra tricks in our sleeves we can check back that very first example and fix some of its limitations:

 - First, we need the correct publish dates; they are neither in the URL nor